chetanreddyv/BetterLlama/Quantization-FTW.md

   - The task is simple and doesn’t require a large model.

 ### **Practical Step**
 - **Test Both**: Benchmark accuracy, latency, and memory usage on your specific task and hardware.
-For example, a quantized 3B model often matches or exceeds smaller full-precision models in real-world tasks (e.g., [Q8BERT](https://arxiv.org/abs/1910.06188) shows <1% accuracy drop after 8-bit quantization).
+For example, a quantized 3B model often matches or exceeds smaller full-precision models in real-world tasks (most models show <1% accuracy drop after 8-bit quantization).